unjello/docker-ttrss/README.md

 # docker-ttrss

 This [Docker](https://www.docker.com) image allows you to run the [Tiny Tiny RSS](http://tt-rss.org) feed reader.

+Repo was hugely inspired by [Christian Lück's](https://github.com/clue) [docker-ttrss](https://github.com/clue/docker-ttrss) container which unfortunately haven't been updated for a while (ie. used php5 which is no longer available in ubuntu 16.04).

 Keep your feed history to yourself and access your RSS and atom feeds from everywhere.
 You can access it through an easy to use webinterface on your desktop, your mobile browser or using one of the available apps.

 ## About Tiny Tiny RSS